Batch manufacturing: the right production process for you?

 How does this all work in practice?

 Let’s take the humble T-shirt printing business.
-These are actually becoming more and more popular, and the right unique designs have fetched small business owners millions of dollars through a Shopify store.
+These are actually becoming more and more popular, and the right unique designs have fetched business owners millions of dollars through a Shopify store.

 Can it fit neatly into the category of discrete or process manufacturing?
 Let’s see.